ErikOnBike/CodeParadise/README.md

   load.
 ```

-Depending on your image version it should also load the [ClientEnvironment](https://github.com/ErikOnBike/CP-ClientEnvironment).
-If you run on a Pharo 8 or 9 environment, it should load the "pharo8" branch and otherwise just the "master" branch.

-If you plan on developing Node.js applications please clone or copy the [CP-Node](https://github.com/ErikOnBike/CP-Node) repo.
-It only contains 2 'required' files `cp-node.js` and `client-environment.image` which you might copy as well.
+If you plan on developing Node.js applications, please clone the [CP-Node](https://github.com/ErikOnBike/CP-Node) repo into a separate directory.
+It only contains 2 'required' files: [cp-node.js](https://raw.githubusercontent.com/ErikOnBike/CP-Node/main/cp-node.js) and [client-environment.image](https://github.com/ErikOnBike/CP-Node/raw/main/client-environment.image).
+You can also copy them to a preferred directory (instead of cloning the repo).

-### Start HTTP and WebSocket Server
+### Start CodeParadise

-Thanks to [Tim](https://github.com/macta) there is a menu 'Paradise' now in Pharo's menubar which allows starting the environment.
+Thanks to [Tim](https://github.com/macta) there is a menu 'Paradise' in Pharo's menubar which allows starting the environment.
 First select 'Reset' from the 'Paradise' menu and then open one of the existing web applications through 'Open'.
 Some more explanation follows below for [manually starting and stopping servers](#manually) and applications.

 ### Start your browsers